read-me-35/read-me-35.github.io/README.md

 ---

 Thank you for choosing the Blind Medical Test Reader WebApp.
 We hope it provides valuable assistance to visually impaired individuals in understanding their medical test results.
-For any further inquiries or support, please contact our team at support@medicaltestreader.com.

 ## Group information